geraldcroes/traefik-quickstart/README.md

          name: traefik_default
 ```

-In the `traefik-quickstart/services` folder, run the following command to deploy your new container:
+From the `traefik-quickstart/services` folder, run the following command to deploy your new container:

 ```shell
 docker-compose up -d